zulip/zulip/templates/zerver/apple-error.md

 * You have registered `{{ root_domain_uri }}/complete/apple/`
   as the callback URL for your Services ID in Apple's developer console.
-You can enable "Sign In with Apple" for an app at [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/).
+You can enable "Sign in with Apple" for an app at [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/).

 * You have set `SOCIAL_AUTH_APPLE_SERVICES_ID`,